aymanaboghonim/llm-prompts/README.md

 ## Current Prompts

+*   **`/prompts/reorganize_polish_notes.md`**:
-*   **`/prompts/reorganize_polish_notes.md`**: Instructs an LLM to reorganize, reformat, and polish raw text notes while preserving facts, credits, links, and avoiding summarization.
-Ideal for cleaning up meeting minutes, session notes, or drafts.
+    *   **Function:** Instructs an LLM to reorganize, reformat, and polish raw text notes while preserving facts, credits, links, and avoiding summarization.
+    *   **Target Use Case:** Ideal for cleaning up **session notes, course notes, meeting minutes,** or rough drafts for platforms like Microsoft Word, Teams posts, or general Markdown documents.

 *(This section will grow as you add more prompt files)*